- Formulas

 How do I calculate the percentage change between two numbers?

-You calculate the percentage change between two numbers by finding the difference between the two numbers, dividing that number by the initial value, and multiplying the result by 100.
+To calculate the percentage change between two numbers, find the difference, divide that by the initial value, and multiply by 100.

 -